dimroc/ga-ruby-on-rails-for-devs/lectures/12-caching/README.md

 Lecture 12: Caching
 ===================

+*There are only two hard things in Computer Science: cache invalidation and naming things. -- Phil Karlton*

 Objective
 ---------

-Explore the basics of Caching in Rails.
+Explore caching in Rails.

 Class Materials
 ---------------